MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 ### Do the requests generated from classic Dataverse workflows and plug-ins in Dataverse count against the request limits?

-Yes, if these requests are making CRUD, assign, or share–type requests, they will count.
+Yes, if these requests are making CRUD, assign, or share–type requests, they'll count.
 In the case of classic workflows, this includes actions such as checking conditions, starting child workflows, or stopping workflows.
 However, requests generated internally from the platform aren't counted, such as: sdkmessagerequest, solutioncomponentdefinition, and ribbonclientmetadatareporting.

 ### Should I use a third-party data integration tool instead of Power Automate to avoid hitting my limits?

 No, third-party data integration tools are subject to the exact same limits as scheduled, instant, or automated flows.
-Thus, there is no difference whether you choose to use Power Automate or a third-party tool.
-Moreover, requests from Power Automate to the Dataverse are not double-counted, a flow that calls one action will only count as one request against their limit, not two.
+Thus, there's no difference whether you choose to use Power Automate or a third-party tool.
+Moreover, requests from Power Automate to the Dataverse aren't double-counted, a flow that calls one action will only count as one request against their limit, not two.

 ### See also